mdbenito/effective-2d/README.md

 ## Plotting with ParaView

-After opening the `pvd` file, only two filters are necessary in the pipeline:
+Displacement fields are stored as collections of `vtu` files, indexed by a `pvd` file.
+In paraview, after opening one of the latter, only two filters are necessary in the visualization pipeline in order to see the output:
  1. **Calculator** to de-scale the displacements.
 Recall that in-plane displacements scale with the square of the plate's thickness $h$ whereas out-of-plane do linearly with it: $u_h = h^2 u, v_h = h v$